webpack/webpack.js.org/content/how-to/upgrade-from-webpack-1.md

 ## `UglifyJsPlugin` minimize loaders

-The UglifyJsPlugin does not longer switch loaders into minimize mode.
-This need to be passed via loader options in long-term.
+`UglifyJsPlugin` no longer switches loaders into minimize mode.
+The `minimize: true` setting needs to be passed via loader options in long-term.
 See loader documentation for relevant options.

 The minimize mode for loaders will be removed in webpack 3 or later.